agreco/spiel/README.md

 spiel
 =====

-A markdown/jsdoc tool for html/css/js written as a nodejs module
+A markdown/jsdoc weapon written as a nodejs CLI.

 The purpose of this documentation tool is for a requirement; to treat markdown and jsdoc as one, when writing code comments and descriptions.